Bira/octopus-carnival/_drafts/wir-mm-4e-owlbear.md

 ### Young Owlbear

-Essentially a regular version of the basic Owlbear, it's a Level 8 Brute with 106 HP.
+Essentially a non-elite version of the basic Owlbear, it's a Level 8 Brute with 106 HP.
 It fights in exactly the same way, and even has the ability to make two attacks per turn and grab if both hit.